Anders Grøndal: 2006

 The team got the Subaru Impreza WRC 2004 SWRT that Petter Solberg used in Monte Carlo and Swedish rally 2005 (WT53 SRT) the car was re-registered to KF81149 when it got to Norway.
 The team had the best start to the season with overall win in the first Norwegian rally championship round in Mountain Rally.
-This was Anders and Trond Inge's first overall win in the Norwegian championship!
+This was Grøndal and Inge's first overall win in the Norwegian championship!
 The next event was the trial event for WRC Rally Norway.
 A third place overall in the rally was a good result for the team.
 The team was in the fight for the title for most of the season, but the young team was to eager and crashed in the final rallies and ended at a disappointing 5th overall.

 2007

 The 2007 season gave the team 10 total victories.
 And a podium finish in every other rally they finished.
-Overall in the Norwegian championship Anders ended up third behind Mads Østberg and Thomas Schie.
+Overall in the Norwegian championship, Grøndal ended up third behind Mads Østberg and Thomas Schie.

-This was the first year Anders did the full hill climb season.
-It was a great season where Anders set hill records in all but one hill.
-Here he won its first Norwegian championship gold medal.
+This was the first year Grøndal did the full hill climb season.
+It was a great season where Grøndal set hill records in all but one hill.
+Here, he won its first Norwegian championship gold medal.

-This was the last year Trond Inge Østbye was co-driving for the team.
+This was the last year Inge Østbye was co-driving for the team.
 He was replaced mid-season by earlier Norwegian champion for co-drivers Ragnar Engen and X jr world champion Jonas Anderson.

 2008

-In the 2008 season Anders crashed his Subaru Impreza WRC in a hill climb rally.
+In the 2008 season, Grøndal crashed his Subaru Impreza WRC in a hill climb rally.
 The team therefore had to borrow a car from another driver, that car failed with an engine problem in Aurskog, ending all hopes for a championship title.

 2009

-Anders wasn't very lucky in the 2009 rally season, in the first rally they had to retire on the second stage after a miscommunication with the co-driver.
-At the second rally the first teams on the track were challenged by a snow blizzard, slowing them down.
+Grøndal wasn't very lucky in the 2009 rally season, in the first rally they had to retire on the second stage after a miscommunication with the co-driver.
+At the second rally, the first teams on the track were challenged by a snow blizzard, slowing them down.
 The 2009 rally season was ended with a 4th position overall.
-In the hill climb competition the team had more luck and won all races and ended with the golden medal.
+In the hill climb competition, the team had more luck and won all races and ended with the golden medal.
 Another good victory was the golden medal in the WRC tarmac cup.

 2010

 Grondal at 2010 Rally Finland with Subaru Impreza WRX STi.

-A good season for Anders when looking at the results: Norwegian champion in Rally and Hill climb, driving 4 PWRC rounds and winning the PWRC stage on tarmac in France.
+During this season for Grøndal when looking at the results: Norwegian champion in Rally and Hill climb, driving 4 PWRC rounds and winning the PWRC stage on tarmac in France.

-On a personal level Anders was less lucky when he broke his back during the rally of Stavanger, after he recovered he was 1.5 cm shorter!

-This was the worst crash in Anders rally career.
+On a personal level, Grøndal was less lucky when he broke his back during the rally of Stavanger, after he recovered he was 1.5 cm shorter.
+This was the worst crash in Grøndal's rally career.